AugServe: Adaptive Request Scheduling for Augmented Large Language Model Inference Serving: Additional Experimental Results

 \subsection{Tail Latency Performance}

-To demonstrate the stability of the system's latency performance and user experience, we further analyze the P95 TTFT and P95 normalized latency performance of the system under different loads.
-The experimental setup is consistent with \S\ref{sec:end-to-end}, and the results are presented in Figures \ref{fig:slo_p95ttft} and \ref{fig:p95_norm}.
-Specifically, the tail latency of vLLM and InferCept increases gradually as the load increases, indicating that these systems face severe queuing delays and resource contention issues under high load, which leads to performance degradation.
-In contrast, \name{} maintains low tail latency and good stability, providing a better user experience.
+\autoref{fig:slo_p95ttft} and \autoref{fig:p95_norm} report the P95 TTFT and P95 normalized latency under different load levels, using the same experimental setup as in \S\ref{sec:end-to-end}.
+As load increases, the tail latency of vLLM and INFERCEPT grows sharply, reflecting severe queuing delays and resource contention under high load.
+SSJF provides limited improvement by prioritizing shorter requests, but still exhibits high tail latency when queuing delay is dominated by external-call-induced stalls.
+In contrast, \name{} consistently maintains low P95 TTFT and normalized latency across load levels, demonstrating robust tail latency control under external-call-augmented workloads.

-\textbf{Summary.} \name{} maintains better stability and lower tail latency than vLLM and InferCept under high load, ensuring an enhanced user experience.